petermoorey/petermoorey.github.io/_posts/2021-10-23-ten-sd-wan-iam-security-considerations.markdown

 Ultimately, the goal is to ensure the security and integrity of the network infrastructure, by identifying risks and establishing controls to reduce the likelihood and severity of CyberSecurity incidents.

 # 1 - Risk assessment
+- Liaise with your Cybersecurity team from the outset
 - Completing a risk assessment before deploying SD-WAN ensures appropriate controls are implemented from the outset
 - The risk assessment should identify potential losses/failures, and determine control measures that will reduce/prevent a condition from occurring, or limit its severity
 - Work with your selected vendor to get their input/suggestions